Corian vs. Granite: Better Countertop Option?

 Stain Resistance: Corian vs. Granite

 Whether it is in the kitchen or the bathroom, stain resistance is key for any countertop.
-Here’s how Corian and granite countertops compare in terms of stain resistance.
+This section compares Corian and granite countertops in terms of stain resistance.

 Corian countertops are stain resistant.
 This is because the non-porous quality of the countertop does not allow liquids to penetrate the surface.
 However, as is recommended with any countertop, do not leave spills sitting on the surface for prolonged periods of time – especially spills from acidic substances like tomato sauce.